 The diffuser liquid is comprised of fragrance and scented oils.
 When the reeds are placed into the liquid, the oil is drawn up through microscopic channels which run along the entire length of the reed.
 The scent is then naturally dispersed into the air by way of evaporation.
 It will take between 24-36 hours for complete scent diffusion to occur, depending on room size.

 You can revitalise the fragrance release of your diffuser by inverting the reeds.
 This can be done every 2 weeks to ensure the delivery of fragrance remains.
 Occasionally reeds may clog and you will notice a drop in scent diffusion.
 If this occurs, replace with new reeds.

-On average a reed diffuser should last 8 – 12 weeks but this will depend on many factors including the fragrance, type and number of reeds used, position of the diffuser in the home and seasonal temperature variations.
-You will find that diffusion slows down in cooler environments and increases with ambient temperatures in summer.
+On average, a reed diffuser should last 8 – 12 weeks, but this will depend on many factors, including the fragrance, type and number of reeds used, the position of the diffuser in the home and seasonal temperature variations.
+You will find that diffusion slows down in more relaxed environments and increases with ambient temperatures in summer.
 It can also vary in each room depending on air circulation.
-If you find your diffuser is diffusing too quickly, simply reduce the number of reeds in the vessel.
+If your diffuser is diffusing too quickly, reduce the number of reeds in the vessel.